yufeenyuy/bi-data_analytics-portfolio/README.md

 ---

 This repository consolidates all the components of my end-to-end Business Intelligence portfolio, built to demonstrate the implementation of a possible **Extract-Load-Transform and Analyse** Architecture in an organizational context.
 The key components of this architecture are: data integration, transformation & modeling, and storytelling.
-It also highlights of automating the entire process.
+It also highlights the possibility of automating the entire process.

-The process to be implemented is shown on the following image!.
+The BI ELT Architecture to be implemented is shown on the following image!.

 ![ELT-BI-Architecture](./img/elt_bi_architecture.png)